-Summertime Statistics

-Summer enrollment at UWSP is down about five percent from last year, according to Regis-trar David Eckholm.
+Summertime Statistics University News Service Summer enrollment at UWSP is down about five percent from last year, according to Regis-trar David Eckholm.

-trar David Eckholm.
 Since the beginning of classes on June 9, about 2,380 students have signed up, about 125 fewer than at the same time in 1985.
-Eckholm expects the final count will be about 2,500 compared with the official tally of 2,609 logged last year.
+Eckholm expects the final count will be about 2,500 com-pared with the official tally of 2,609 logged last year.
 There are fewer re-entering, transfer and new students but more continuing students, the registrar reported.

-The all-time high summer enrollment was in 1962 when re-
+The all-time high summer enrollment was in 1982 when registrations numbered 2,858.

-enroliment was in 1892 when experigistrations numbered 2,858.

 Though most classes vary in length, the majority are no longer than four weeks.
 The summer session lasts a total of eight weeks.
 The last day is August 1.

 Now you can enjoy a casual lunch buffet in one of central Wisconsin's most stylish restaurants.

-Our special summer luncheon buffet features healthy selections prepared with the freshest ingredients for only \$5.95 per person.
+Our special summer luacheon buffet features healthy selections prepared with the freshest ingredients for only \$5.95 per person.
 Reserve a table on our patio or enjoy the window view of our lush green grounds from inside our beautiful dining room.
 We're open for lunch every Tuesday through Friday, 11 AM until 2 PM.
-Or join us for dinner Tuesday through Saturday. and on Sunday for brunch.
+Or join us for dinner Tuesday through Saturday and on Sunday for brunch.

-Sentry World Headquarters 1800 North Point Drive Stevens Point, WI 715/341-7553 by Debbie Kellom Editor

-Just Spinning Her Wheel...
+Sentry World Headquarters 1800 North Point Drive Stevens Point, WI 715/341-7553 Just Spinning Her Wheel...